theexcel/excel-9654321234/README.md

-This applications fetches, process and stores data from an endpoint.
+This applications fetches, processes and stores data from an endpoint.
 It was done with Node(Express), Typescript, TypeOrm and MySQL.
 This applications uses a scheduler to fetch new events after every 1 minute and then process it before saving it in a particular format.
 It also uses an event emitter that listens whenever there is a bulk insert into the db before it processes listings/tokens.

 Use `npm install` to install packages.
 Use `tsc` to compile the Typescript code to Javascript.
 Use `npm start` to start/run the application.
 To set up database, check the '.env.sample' file, and put in required information